harness/developer-hub/release-notes/chaos-engineering.md

 * Resilience Probes (This feature is currently behind a feature flag named `CHAOS_PROBES_ENABLED`)
     - Users had to click on Setup Probe button 2 times.
 It should now work only with a single click.
 It was dependent on formik validations, which in turn was halting the functionality of handleSubmit due to incorrect Yup validations.
 (CHAOS-2364)
-   - When using same probes in 2 faults under same chaos experiment, Probe API was returning probe 2 times in 2nd fault.
-This was due to probeNames being a global variable and using the same probe name multiple times was causing the name to get appended without re-initializing the variable.
+    - When using the same probes in two faults under same chaos experiment, Probe API was returning the probe two times in the second fault.
+This was due to `probeNames` being a global variable and using the same probe name multiple times was causing the name to be appended without re-initializing the variable.
 Scoping it down to local scope fixed this issue.
 (CHAOS-2452)

 ### Fixed issues